Darthspider360/BandAid/README.md

 ### Future Changes
 There are a few things I'd like to change about the site including:
-- Making the Hero image smaller in height so it doesnt take up so much room on the mobile layout
+- Making the Hero image smaller in height so it doesnt take up so much room on the mobile layout.
+- Center the Hero images on mobile devices.

 ## Testing